-Company performance, as derived from the business, risk, and sustainability strategies, forms the basis for determining the variable remuneration of employees in the CN and NCN wage sectors.
-This is done using managementrelated KPIs that are important to a building society and reflect current and future risks.
+Company performance, as derived from the business strategy, the sustainability strategy (which is integrated into the business strategy), and the risk strategy, forms the basis for determining the variable remuneration of employees in the CN and NCN wage sectors.
+The target agreements are linked to these strategies and should be consistent with their content.
+This is done using management-related KPIs that are important to a building society and reflect current and future risks.
 By taking RORAC, profit before taxes, and administrative expenses into account, the remuneration is linked to earnings figures, key risk indicators, and the liquidity situation.